 Gavin Barwell was elected as the new Conservative MP for Croydon Central on 6th May 2010.

 As well as being the MP for Croydon Central, he is a Governor of the Whitgift Foundation and Chairman of the Governors at his old school, Trinity.
-He also helps to run a number of volunteer projects, including a group of volunteers who help to keep the parks and open spaces in Croydon Central clean, a Job Club and Project Change, a group of teenagers who do regular community work to improve the town and in the process change some people's perceptions of our young people.
+Gavin has set up a number of volunteer projects, including a group who regularly meet to help keep parks and open spaces clean, a Job Club to help get people back into work and a group of teenagers who do community work to improve the town and in the process change some people's perceptions of our young people.

 Gavin was educated at Trinity School before studying Natural Sciences at Trinity College, Cambridge.